 The Howard Theatre Walk of Fame is the first of its kind in the District, a stunning tribute to 20th century African American icons.
 Extending from the 1900 block of 7th Street NW to the Howard Theatre entrance on T Street NW, the walk depicts its honorees in bronze medallions featuring hand-sculpted bas relief portraits embedded in the sidewalk.
 Even certain architectural details from the theater's facade are mirrored in the medallions.
 As you walk, you’ll notice the incredible array of musicians honored, including Ella Fitzgerald, James Brown, Marvin Gaye, Chuck Brown and Mamie Smith.
 Each one performed at Howard Theatre and helped to establish the vital legacy that the venue holds today.

-The DC Jazz Festival is held at venues across the city each June.
-The festival features numerous programs, including free performances during Jazz ‘N Families Fun Days.
-The weekend is filled with free music and activities that the entire family can enjoy.
-Make sure to check the DC Jazz Festival website for any other free opportunities, as well as schedules and lineups for this year’s citywide event.
+The DCJazzFest is held at venues across the city every summer.
+The festival features numerous programs, including free performances and competitions.
+The weekend is filled with music and activities that the entire family can enjoy.
+Make sure to check the festival's website for any other free opportunities, as well as schedules and lineups for the next citywide event.

 Ben’s Chili Bowl is a DC institution.
 The fixture on U Street is famous for its food, especially the half smokes, but it also has a signature mural on its facade that was recently updated.
 This piece includes African American icons both local and national, including the Obamas, Prince, Wale, Chuck Brown, Muhammad Ali and many more.